-Recurrent consumer spending is generated from ongoing consumer engagement and includes revenue from virtual currency, add-on content, in-game purchases, and in-game advertising.
-Net revenue from recurrent consumer spending increased by \$1,909.2 and accounted for 78.1% of net revenue for the fiscal year ended March 31, 2023, as compared to 64.8% for the prior year.
-The increase was due to an increase in net revenue of \$2,125.3 from Zynga, including top contributors Empires & Puzzles, our hyper-casual mobile portfolio, Toon Blast, Words With Friends, and Merge Dragons!, as well as an increase in net revenue from Top Eleven, partially offset by a decrease in net revenue from our Grand Theft Auto franchise.
-Net revenue from full game and other decreased by \$64.1 and accounted for 21.9% of net revenue for the fiscal year ended March 31, 2023, as compared to 35.2% for the prior year.
-The decrease was due to a decrease in net revenue from our Grand Theft Auto, Borderlands, and Red Dead Redemption franchises, partially offset by an increase in net revenue from The Quarry, Zynga, and our WWE 2K franchise.
+Recurrent consumer spending ("RCS") is generated from ongoing consumer engagement and includes revenue from virtual currency, add-on content, in-game purchases, and in-game advertising.
+Net revenue from recurrent consumer spending increased by \$33.1 and accounted for 78.8% of net revenue for the fiscal year ended March 31, 2024, as compared to 78.1% for the prior year.
+The increase was due to an increase in net revenue of \$224.5 from Zynga, including top contributors Toon Blast, our hyper-casual mobile portfolio, Empires & Puzzles, Merge Dragons!, and Words With Friends, partially offset by a decrease in net revenue from our Grand Theft Auto franchise, Tiny Tina's Wonderlands, our NBA 2K franchise, Two Dots, and our Sid Meier's Civilization franchise.
+Net revenue from full game and other decreased by \$33.4 and accounted for 21.2% of net revenue for the fiscal year ended March 31, 2024, as compared to 21.9% for the prior year.
+The decrease was due to a decrease in net revenue from The Quarry, Tiny Tina's Wonderlands, our Sid Meier's Civilization, PGA TOUR 2K, and Mafia franchises, partially offset by an increase in net revenue from our Grand Theft Auto and Red Dead Redemption franchises, and LEGO 2K Drive.

-Gross profit as a percentage of net revenue for the fiscal year ended March 31, 2023 was 42.7%, as compared to 56.2% in the prior year.
-The percentage decrease was due primarily to (i) higher amortization related to intangible assets related to our Zynga acquisition, including a \$465.3 impairment charge (refer to Note 9 - Goodwill and Intangible Assets, net), and (ii) higher product costs for fees paid to platform partners due to an increase in mobile revenues as a result of the Zynga acquisition, partially offset by (i) lower internal royalties due to the timing of when royalties are earned and (ii) lower capitalized software amortization due to the timing of releases.
+Gross profit as a percentage of net revenue for the fiscal year ended March 31, 2024 was 41.9%, as compared to 42.7% in the prior year.
+The percentage decrease was due primarily to higher amortization related to intangible assets related to our Zynga acquisition, including a \$577.4 impairment charge (refer to Note 9 - Goodwill and Intangible Assets, net) partially offset by lower internal royalties due to the timing of when royalties are earned.